mozilla/sccache/docs/DistributedQuickstart.md

 sccache distributed compilation quickstart
 ==========================================

 This is a quick start guide to getting distributed compilation working with sccache.
-This guide currently only covers Linux clients, although macOS and Windows clients are supported.
+This guide primarily covers Linux clients. macOS and Windows clients are supported but have seen significantly less testing.

 Get sccache binaries
 --------------------